Miami-Dade Corrections and Rehabilitation Department

 The Miami-Dade Corrections & Rehabilitation Department (MDCR) of Miami-Dade County, Florida, United States, services all of the county's 30 municipal police departments, the county police department (MDPD), as well as state agencies.
 The MDCR is the seventh-largest county jail system in the United States as of 2012, with approximately 2,906 employees.

-The department is still often referred by its former name, DCJ for Dade County Jail.
 Miami-Dade Corrections Officers are easily identified by their white shirts with green trousers with gray stripe.
 Miami-Dade Corrections vehicles are identified by their green and white livery.
 MDCR officers carry silver badges, while officers with the ranks of sergeant and above carry gold badges.
 The badge is exactly the same as the Miami-Dade County Police Department to reflect the fact that they were at one time one entity.